golemfactory/golem-architecture/arch-snapshot/arch.md

     end
 ```

-**Peer-to-peer connection handshake**
+**Peer-to-peer Session handshake**

-Establishing a peer-to-peer (p2p) connection between Nodes is similar to the Relay server handshake but with a few
+Establishing a peer-to-peer (p2p) Session between Nodes is similar to the Relay server handshake but with a few
 key differences:
 - Both Nodes must solve a challenge and prove their identities to each other.
 - There is no registration step or public IP check, as the public IP of the Nodes is already known.